marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 -------

-So, back to the dreams about "strange named URL" under the "thanks-menu" after transferring listener.
+So, back to the dreams about 'strange named URL' under the "thanks-menu" after transferring listener.

 URL's menu-description with strange words: <q><strong>Do you remember fylkr's song "do The Trick" from album "trick"?</strong></q>